cryptape/ckb-tutorial/README.md

 The target of this tutorial is very simple: use [Lumos](https://github.com/ckb-js/lumos) to write "Common Knowledge: Hello world!" into a cell on CKB testnet and check it on CKB explorer.

-TODO: In this tutorial, a browser-based runtime called [WebContainers](https://webcontainers.io/) is leveraged to create a minimal development environment only in the browser to acheive interactive tutorial experiences.
-Let's use the latest web capabilities to deliver a nice browser-based development experience for a new generation of interactive courses.

 ## Sample Code
 After installing Lumos, you can use it to send a transaction to CKB testnet, write a simple `Common Knowledge`: "Hello World" into a [cell](https://docs.nervos.org/docs/reference/cell/) on CKB.
 Here's an example of how you can do that: